physicians condemn squat,

 abnormalities, other physical activities, fatigue or excessive

-were hazardous to the ligamentous structures of the knee.
-Later
+were hazardous to ligamentous structures of knee.
+Later studies

-studies conclude squats improve knee stability if the lifting
+conclude squats improve knee stability if lifting technique does

 stresses on the knee (Fleck and Falkel, 1986).
 The NSCA state: